Ubsefor/rs-ncbigap/README.md

 Follow the official installation instructions to get it: [guide](https://www.rust-lang.org/tools/install)

+You also need GCC or any other cc-compliant linker to build the project.
+I use GCC: [installation](https://gcc.gnu.org/install/)

 (OPTIONAL) You also need to install git-lfs for ncbi-genomes to be pulled from the repo automatically.
 See the [wiki](https://github.com/git-lfs/git-lfs/wiki/Installation).
 If you do not wish to install git-lfs, you can simply download files directly from the github.

 On Unix-like systems with rust available: